220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 ### Control flow with statements id JS

+The [scope] of a variable determines where it has access to Block
+Function
+Global

 - [Statements] - are used in JavaScript to control its program flow. statements are designed to work independently of any JavaScript object.
 That means you can use a statement whether you're working with the object
   - [Block] - A block statement is used to group zero or more statements
   - [throw] - Throws a user-defined exception.